Mike Slinn

 RME TotalMix Notes

-I have an RME Fireface UC and a Firefax UFX.
-Both of these audio interfaces work with RME TotalMix software.
+I have an RME Fireface UC and an RME Fireface UFX III, which I updated from a Fireface UFX.
+All of these audio interfaces work with RME TotalMix software.

 DAW software (such as Ableton Live and Pro Tools) is unaffected by mute button settings in RME TotalMix.